c16s8/godot-game-settings-docs/docs/2_getting_started.md

 ## Handling Sound Effects

 GGS components allow you to play a sound effect when they gain focus or when they're interacted with.
-To assign audio files for these effects, open the singleton scene (`ggs.tscn`) and assign audio to the desired `AudioStreamPlayer` node.
+To assign audio files for these effects, open the singleton scene (`ggs.tscn`) and assign audio to the desired `AudioStreamPlayer` nodes.
 If no audio is assigned to a player, it will simply play no sound.

 # Conclusion